vtfrc/vtfrc/content/work.md

 My main interests are artificial intelligence and web development.
 I like to design and build models and solutions that solve real-world problems, especially in the health and wellness domains.

-I advise companies on AI, data, and media.
-Today’s tools can be game changers in terms of business opportunities and impact: my focus is on making sure that great realities sustainably grow and thrive, by taking full advantage of the current and future, rapidly-changing environment.
+I advise companies on AI, data analysis, web-software development, and media.
+Working on full-stack applications, custom frontend or backend functionalities, data tools, chatbots, recommendation algorithms, and more, I am able to provide advanced solutions to interesting and challenging needs.

 I also have a passion for thinking, talking, and sharing.
-This, combined with my tech and analytical background, led me to start sharing things online: I have multiple YouTube channels and websites where I share tips, thoughts, and lessons and connect with other amazing people.
+This, combined with my tech and analytical background, led me to start sharing things online: I have multiple YouTube channels and websites where I share thoughts and connect with other amazing people.
 Visit both my [Italian channel](https://youtube.com/@VittorioFaraco) and my [English one](https://youtube.com/@VittorioFaraco2), and connect with me on [LinkedIn](https://linkedin.com/in/vittoriofaraco) and [Twitter](https://twitter.com/vittoriofaraco) for more.

 ## Short CV